lloydchang/client-side-canary-deployment/README.md

 # Client-Side Canary Deployment

-One-line solution for client-side canary deployments and feature flags.

 ## Overview

 This project demonstrates how to implement canary deployments for static web applications primarily on the client side.
 It enables gradual feature rollouts to a subset of users without requiring server-side infrastructure such as load balancers, service meshes, or global accelerators.
 Traffic-shaping decisions—such as whether a user sees the new or old version—are made directly in the user's browser using JavaScript, potentially based on client-side cookies, local storage, randomized flags, or remotely-fetched values via API endpoints.
 Analytics are collected to inform rollout progression or trigger rollbacks.